jotapalas/basic-marketplace-challenge/README.md

 ## client ##
 This folder is much more simple.
 It only has an _index.html_ that is served by the server, and some styles and basic AngularJS.

+# Installation notes #
+Installation is simple as I used npm as dependency manager.
+If you already have npm installed on your computer, you just have to run this two commands:
+`npm install`
+`npm run server:start`

+And that's it!
+You can now navigate to `http://localhost:3000` and start trying the app.

+Note that server will start running on *port 3000*.
+If you want to run it on another port, you can edit _/server/index.js_